Time to read: 9 min

-The Area MOI above will require another formula, on which we’ll touch in the following section, but first, we’ll look at stiffness.
+The area MOI is calculated with another formula (based on geometry), which we’ll touch on in the following section, but first we’ll look at stiffness.
 We already know that stiffness is directly related to deflection, but we still need to derive the formula.
 To do this, it’s beneficial to remember that stiffness is typically represented as a spring constant, k.
 And we know that the spring constant is defined as force divided by deflection, which gives us the following formula:

-In this article, we’ll solve for both stiffness and deflection, just to demonstrate how they correlate (if the derivation hasn’t sold you already!).
+Next, we’ll solve for both stiffness and deflection, just to demonstrate how they correlate (if the derivation hasn’t sold you already).

-The final formula we need to know for our analysis is the Area Moment of Inertia (Area MOI).
-This formula is the heart of our geometric control method because it incorporates the exact dimensions and shapes we’ll be modifying.
-First, let’s revisit our tube below.
+The final formula we need to know for our analysis is the area moment of inertia (area MOI).
+This formula is the heart of our geometric stiffness control method because it incorporates the exact dimensions and shapes we’ll be modifying.
+First, let’s revisit our tube geometry below.

-When it comes to calculating the Area MOI, the only dimensions we will need are the Outer Diameter (OD) and Inner Diameter (ID).
-The formula for Area MOI is shown below:
+When it comes to calculating the area MOI for a tube, the only dimensions we will need are the Outer Diameter (OD) and Inner Diameter (ID).
+The formula for a tube’s area MOI is shown below:

 Ix=Iy= π (OD4-ID4)64

-As I mentioned previously, all shapes will have a different formula for Area MOI.
-The images below detail a solid rod and a rectangular rod with their associated formulas.
+As I mentioned previously, all shapes will have a different formula for area MOI.
+The images below detail a round rod and a rectangular rod with their associated formulas.

-I’ve also created a quick calculator that will allow you to play with these geometries to get a better feel for the impact of shape and size changes.
-There’s even a tab for stiffness and deflection that will allow you to estimate the deflection if you don’t have an FEA program.
+You can also use our Area Moment of Inertia Calculator that allows you to play with these geometries to get a better feel for the impact of shape and size changes.
+There’s even a tab for part stiffness and deflection that will allow you to estimate the deflection if you don’t have an FEA program at your disposal.

-Now that we know the formulas, let’s put them together to calculate stiffness and deflection.
+Now that we know the formulas, let’s put them to use with our Area Moment of Inertia Calculator to provide a method for how to calculate stiffness and deflection.
 We’ll start by looking at the parts and load case shown below:

 The base of the assembly is fixed to the wall, while a tube is inserted into the base to hold a load, as indicated by the blue arrow.
 In this example, the tube has an OD of 1.5” and an ID of 1.0”, so the Area MOI will be as detailed below:

-The dimensions for Area MOI are in inches to the fourth power (in4), so when we put this into our deflection calculator, we need to make sure that the other units match this.
+The dimensions for area MOI are in inches to the fourth power (in4), so when we put this into our deflection calculator, we need to make sure that the other units match.
 Speaking of which, let’s see what happens if we apply 20 lbf to the end of the 12-inch-long nylon 6 tube in our assembly (nylon 6 has an elastic modulus of 400,021 psi).
 We’ll put all the important information into our deflection calculator, as shown below:

 Our calculator predicts that the beam will deflect 0.144” at the end, which sounds like a pretty reasonable number.
 Let’s see what we get if we actually run this assembly through an FEA study.

 Here, we can see that we got about 0.163” of deflection at the end.
-This correlates pretty closely between the two different approaches, so we’re happy with this.
-The differences may be a result of the deflection spreadsheet approximating the interaction at the base, as well as small calculation margins combined between the FEA and generalized deflection equation.
+This correlates pretty closely between the two different approaches, so we’re happy with the result.
+The differences may be a result of the deflection spreadsheet approximating the interaction at the base, as well as small calculation margins combined between the FEA (which likely uses a more complex 3D stiffness matrix approach) and generalized deflection equation.

-Next, I want to stiffen this assembly.
-I’ll do this by increasing the OD to 2.0” and the ID to 1.5”.
-In doing so, I get the following Area MOI.
+Now, to increase the part’s stiffness, we will increase the part’s OD to 2.0” and the ID to 1.5”.
+In doing so, we get the following area MOI.

-We have only increased the OD by 33%, but the Area MOI has increased by about 170%.
-Hopefully, this conveys the message that seemingly small increases in part diameter or height will greatly increase the stiffness.
-Now, let’s run the calculations for stiffness and deflection.
+We have only increased the OD by 33%, but the area MOI has increased by about 170%.
+Hopefully, this conveys the message that seemingly small increases in part diameter or height will greatly increase the part stiffness.
+Now, let’s run the calculations for part stiffness and deflection.